Managing group work in digital and blended learning

 - Allow participants (both staff and students) to attend a low-stakes test session to get used to the technology and iron out any technical issues.

-- Consider tools such as whiteboards, breakout rooms and polls, but keep things simple if you are new to the technology.
+- Consider tools such as whiteboards, breakout groups and polls, but keep things simple if you are new to the technology.

 - Google tools such as jamboards, docs and sheets are really useful tools for allowing groups to brainstorm tasks and start refining their ideas.
-However, these tools can not be accessed in China so use Blackboard alternatives such as whiteboards (in Collaborate) and discussion boards if you have students in China.
+If your students cannot access these, you can use Blackboard alternatives such as whiteboards (in Collaborate) and discussion boards.

 - Set clear learning outcomes and guidance for any group activity so that students know what to do.
 Provide written as well as verbal instructions.